Zedade1983/gh-actions-course/README.md

 # Repository containing all examples and notes forthe GitHub Actions course.
+To be reviewed later on